hlship/multi/README.md

   ...
 ```

+  ... though there's rarely a need to ever do this.

 ## License

 `multi` is (c) 2019-present Howard M. Lewis Ship.

 It is released under the terms of the Apache Software License, 2.0.